jiriklepl/bits-knn-jpdc2024/README.md

 The source code and the replication package are licensed under the MIT License.
 The license text is available in the `LICENSE.txt` file.

 Some parts of the source code come from third-party projects.
 Their licenses are available in the `licenses.txt` file.
+The relevant parts of the source code are marked with the original license text.